8 Tips for Making a Successful Career Change

 Whether you are attending a networking event or walking into a job interview, one very important tip is to know what to expect.
 For networking events, take the initiative to look into who will be at the event so that you can form a plan for who to interact with upon arrival.
 For job interviews, research extensively about the company beforehand.
 Noting specific details about a business during the interview demonstrates that you are thoroughly interested, and willing to put in the effort even before there is an expectation.

 In addition to networking successfully, changing careers may also require you to earn further education in your new field.
-Fremont College understands the stress of transitioning jobs, so we offer a variety of degrees and certifications that take only 15 months to complete, some of which can be completed entirely online!
+Fremont University understands the stress of transitioning jobs, so we offer a variety of degrees and certifications that take only 15 months to complete, some of which can be completed entirely online!
 Contact us today to learn more and begin your path to a successful career change.